Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 Easily track and categorize downtime events with the Reason Tree, a key feature in our OEE tracking software, enabling precise assignment of reasons to ensure accurate and actionable downtime analysis.

 You need to have an appropriate list of reasons to be successful.
 The reason list should be small and standardized for each equipment failure type.
 You cannot work on everything at the same time.
-Most likely you will prioritize and work on the top 3-5 downtime categories, so what benefit is there to having 30 reasons?
+Most likely, you will prioritize and work on the top 3-5 downtime categories, so what benefit is there to having 30 reasons?

 Also, don’t make the operator drill down too many levels into the reason tree to find the right reason.
 Just because the system has 4 levels, doesn’t mean you have to use them all.